SomniusTiger/bash-profile/README.md

 bash-profile
 ============

-My own custom .bash_profile which customizes how my terminal looks.
+Custom .bash_profile which customizes how my terminal looks.

 Mainly adjusts colors of certain things (file directory, git branch) but also plays sounds when some aliases are used.